Employee Misclassification Lawyers in Phoenix

 Many issues impact your rights and income as a worker.
 One is how your employer classifies you.
 For example, if you have been promoted to a managerial position, you will lose out on certain benefits that other workers receive, including overtime pay.
 However, employers cannot simply give you whatever classification most benefits them.
 Rather, they must follow rules when classifying employees.
 In the above example, the law is clear about who should be designated as a manager.
 If you are concerned that your employer has misclassified you, The Zoldan Law Group can help.

-The Zoldan Law Group helps employees who have questions regarding classification.
-We can explain the various rules regarding classification and how they apply to your particular work position and aggressively fight for your employment law rights if you have been misclassified.
+We provide legal assistance to employees who have questions regarding classification.
+We can explain the various rules regarding classification, how they apply to your particular work position, and determine whether a misclassification has occurred in your case.
+As experienced employee misclassification attorneys serving workers throughout the greater Phoenix area, we can explore your options going forward.
+Should it be necessary, we can aggressively fight for your employment law rights if you have been misclassified.

 One major classification issue is whether your employer has classified you as exempt or nonexempt.
-This greatly impacts what rights you have under the federal Fair Labor Standards Act, as exempt employees have very few FLSA rights.
+This greatly impacts what rights you have under the federal Fair Labor Standards Act (FLSA), as exempt employees have very few FLSA rights.
 Among the FLSA rights they typically do not have are overtime pay rights.

 - Whether or not they are paid by salary